 Cedar Springs Cabin near the entrance to Mt Rainier National Park.

 Cedar Springs Cabin, a vertical log cabin built about 1920, was once a working farm in the Ashford Valley.
 It is three miles west of the entrance to Mt.
 Rainier National Park.
-The 11 acre property includes a grove of old cedars, with hot tub tucked under them, open pasture and a pond that is stocked annually with rainbow trout.
-Guests are invited to fish for their dinner, but asked to limit their catch to one per person.
-Tahoma Canyon Home shares the 11 acre property, but you have no sight of vision from one to the other.
+The 11-acre property includes a grove of old cedars, with hot tub tucked under them, open pasture and a pond that is stocked annually with rainbow trout.
+Guests are invited to fish for their dinner but asked to limit their catch to one per person.
+Located 1-mile from Copper Creek Inn and 3 miles from the National Park entrance, it shares the eleven-acre property with Tahoma Canyon Home.
+There is no line of sight from one to the other.

 Visit Mt Rainier National Park

 Continue east three miles to the entrance of Mt Rainier National Park.
-There is an endless number of trails to explore, unsurpassed scenery, a visitor center, and several museums.
+There is an endless number of trails to explore, unsurpassed scenery, a visitor center, and several museums inside the Park.
 Hike, take photos, tour by car.
 Whatever you do, don’t miss seeing this incredible park.